top of page

 Ex.
 He has learnt a lot since he moved to this country 5 years ago.

 Ex.
-I have learnt English since I came to Canada in 2011.
+I have practised speaking English since I arrived in Canada in 2011.

 Ex.
-I’ve lived in this house since I immigrated to Canada in 2001.
+I’ve lived in this house ever since I immigrated to Canada in 2001.

 Ex.
-I’ve cooked dinner since I got married 20 years ago.
+She has taken care of dinner since we got married 20 years ago.

 Ex.
-She has achieved a lot of goals since she moved to her new job 2 years ago.
+She has accomplished a lot of goals since she started her new job 2 years ago.